Eugene208029488/FullStackProject-Neighborhood-Map/readme.md

 3. Google Map API
 4. Yelp API

-#Instructions for the catalog application
+#Instructions for the Neighborhood Map application
 1. Open index.html in a Chrome browser.
 2. Page will initially be loaded with all the locations on the list view and markers will be visible on the map.
 3. Click any marker and it will: